vertcli/machine_learning/glass_classification/README.md

 ### Install the requirements

 * Install the requirements using `pip install -r requirements.txt`.
-    * Make sure you use Python 2.
-    * You may want to use a virtual environment for this.

 ### Download the data

-* Clone this repo to your computer.
+* Clone this repo to your computer: `git clone https://github.com/vertcli/machine_learning.git`
-* Get into the folder using `cd glass_classification`.
+* Get into the folder using `cd machine_learning/glass_classification`.
+FALTA!!!!!
+To activate this environment, use:
+# $ source activate glass_classification

 * Run `mkdir data`.
 * Run `python glass_data_reader.py`.
     * This will create `raw_glass.csv` in the `data` folder.